nmaupu/freenas-provisioner/README.md

 ## Install via Helm

-Using [Helm](https://helm.sh), you can easily install the FreeNAS Provisioner in Kubernetes cluaster by running the following:
+Using [Helm](https://helm.sh), you can easily install the FreeNAS Provisioner in a Kubernetes cluster by running the following:

 ```
-helm upgrade --install --generate-name \
+helm install --generate-name \
   --set 'freenasConfig.host=<ip_or_hostname>' \
   --set 'storageClass.parameters.datasetParentName=<pool/dataset_name>' \
   --set 'freenasConfig.password=<root_password>